Vance Hosts Anti-Fraud Meeting As DOJ Creates National Fraud Enforcement Division

 📌 Key Facts

-- National Fraud Enforcement division — announced by FTC Chairman Andrew Ferguson — has been created by the Department of Justice to coordinate the federal government's anti-fraud law-enforcement efforts.
+- At the roundtable, National Fraud Enforcement division was announced by FTC Chairman Andrew Ferguson as a new DOJ unit to coordinate the federal government's anti-fraud law‑enforcement efforts.

 Follow how coverage of this story developed over time